DigitalCommons/mykomap-monolith/docs/deployment.md

     DEPLOY_ENV=/home/$USER/gitworking/deploy.env
     DATA_DIR=/home/$USER/deploy/data

+#### Environment variables for deployment

+The `$DEPLOY_ENV` file defines some *actual* environment variables which the deployment process will use.
+What those are set to will depend on your situation, so this is just a guide.

-Likewise, an example of the contents of the file `$DEPLOY_ENV`, but with actual secret values redacted:
+An example of the contents of a `$DEPLOY_ENV` file, but with secret values redacted:

     export USERDIR=/home/$USER
     export DEPLOY_DEST=$USERDIR/deploy